georgesjamous/FruitsPickerWeekly/README.md

 1- clone the project

+2- create a branch with your name `georges_jamous`

-2- create a new file in root under `/solutions` with your name
+3- create a new file in root under `/solutions` with your name

 (example `/solutions/georges_jamous`)

-3- duplicate the project under template `/template` inside the new folder under your name
+4- duplicate the project under template `/template` inside the new folder under your name

 (example `/solutions/georges_jamous/FruitsApp`)

-4- open your project (`/solutions/georges_jamous/FruitsApp`) and edit the code under the file `FruitsPickerView.swift` and commit/push to `main`.
+5- open your project (`/solutions/georges_jamous/FruitsApp`) and edit the code under the file `FruitsPickerView.swift`

+6- and commit/push to your private branch.

 ---